Join 25,000+ people on Annie’s newsletter working to finally feel as good as their resume looks

 What's the difference between Live Cohort and Self-Paced?

-Self-Paced gives you all 49 lessons across seven phases, the workbook, audio versions, transcripts, and one mini-course bonus with lifetime access.
-Live Cohort includes everything in Self-Paced plus 12 live group sessions with Annie, a private cohort community, and both mini-course bonuses — limited to 50 participants.
+Self-Paced gives you all 49 lessons across seven phases, the workbook, audio versions, transcripts, and one mini-course bonus, with lifetime access.
+Live Cohort includes everything in Self-Paced plus 12 live group sessions with Annie, a private cohort community, and both mini-course bonuses, capped at 60 participants.
+The data point that surprised me most from the beta: Live Cohort students were roughly 4× more likely to complete all seven phases than Self-Paced students.
+Accountability and the live container do real work.
 Only the Live Cohort runs Sept 22 through Oct 30, 2026.

 What if I'm not sure my experience "counts" as trauma?